Blowback (firearms): Principle of operation

 In firearms, a blowback system is generally defined as an operating system in which energy to operate the firearm's various mechanisms, and automate the loading of another cartridge, is derived from the inertia of the spent cartridge case being pushed out the rear of the chamber by rapidly expanding gases produced by a burning propellant, typically gunpowder.
-When a projectile (e.g. bullet) is still within the gun barrel, the high-pressure propellant gas behind it is contained within what could be seen as a closed system; but at the moment it exits the muzzle, this functional seal is broken, allowing the propellant gas to be suddenly released in an explosive muzzle blast.
+When a projectile (e.g. bullet) is still within the gun barrel, the high-pressure propellant gas behind it is contained within what could be seen as a closed system, but at the moment it exits the muzzle, this functional seal is broken, allowing the propellant gas to be suddenly released in an explosive muzzle blast.
 The expanding gas also creates a jet propulsion effect rearward in the barrel against the spent cartridge case.
 This "blowback" is the predominant component of the recoil.
 Some guns use energy from blowback to perform the automatic bolt cycling /reloading process, while others will use a portion of the blowback to operate only certain parts of the cycle or simply use the blowback energy to enhance the operational energy from another system of automatic operation.

-What is common to all blowback systems is that the cartridge case must move under the direct action of the powder pressure, therefore any gun in which the bolt is not rigidly locked, and permitted to move while there remains gas pressure in the chamber, will undergo a degree of blowback action.
+What is common to all blowback systems is that the cartridge case must move under the direct action of the powder pressure; therefore, any gun in which the bolt is not rigidly locked (and is thus permitted to move while there remains gas pressure in the chamber) will undergo a degree of blowback action.
 The energy from the expansion of gases upon firing appears in the form of kinetic energy transmitted to the bolt mechanism, which is controlled and used to operate the firearm's operation cycle.
 The extent to which blowback is employed largely depends on the manner used to control the movement of the bolt and the proportion of energy drawn from other systems of operation.
 How the movement of the bolt is controlled is where blowback systems differ.
-Blowback operation is most often divided into three categories, all using residual pressure to complete the cycle of operation: simple blowback (often just "blowback"), delayed/retarded blowback, and advanced primer ignition.
+Blowback operation is most often divided into three categories, all using residual pressure to complete the cycle of operation: "simple blowback" (often just "blowback"), "delayed/retarded blowback", and "advanced primer ignition".

 Relating blowback to other types of automatic firearm operation, George M. Chinn wrote that: "In the larger sense, blowback might well be considered a special form of gas operation.
 This is reasonable because the cartridge case may be conceived of as a sort of piston driven by the powder gases.
 Actually, blowback involves so many special problems that it is best considered to be in a class by itself.
 The question whether or not it should be included within the more general class of gas operation or recoil operation is purely academic.
 The important point is that it partakes some of the properties of both classes and, depending on the particular problem at hand, may be considered to be either one."